dieterich-lab/bioinformatics-lectures/transcriptomics/RNAseq/lessons/quality_assessment.md

 **Note** Bowtie2 is used to perform *in silico* rRNA removal.
 Look at the output, and try to figure out what is happening!

+If we are satisfied with quality control, we can continue to [gene-level abundance estimation and differential gene expression (DGE) analysis](dge.md).

 ### Exploring biases